 I no longer have the religious impulse that I once had, I don’t want to write about politics, and so I reasoned that writing about travel, nature, animals, and in general writing about my adventures was a good, safe, healthy outlet for me in developing my writing.

 So the reader is not left in wonder, on the political continuum, I am on the left.
 I am left of the Democratic Party.
 I believe in the commons, the commoner, and public space and place.
 I would never advocate for authoritarianism, and especially not state communism.
-I find common ground with Libertarians, and also anarchist communists.
+I find common ground with libertarians, and also anarchist communists.
+Perhaps I am a socialtarian, or left libertarian.
 To working men and women everywhere, to peasants, and farmers, to trade unionists and craftsmen and women, the people, I find kinship.

 With this brief admission of political sensitivity, it’s time for me to turn my writing and attention to healthy outlets, outlets that have historically made me happy, the peace found in breaking bread with a friend or taking a hike in nature.